 An overview of the fundamentals of information technology.
 This course uses a case-based approach to introduce students to today's technology including software applications and their use in organizations.
 This course will develop students' understanding of communication management tools, data management tools (spreadsheets and databases), presentation/graphics, information security and ethical issues.
-Note: Any student who has received credit for CMPS 1115 may not receive credit for CMPS 1024.
+Note: Students who have received credit for CMPS 1115 may not take this course for credit.